 - Avoid foods that are very spicy, sour or sweet

-- Stick to soft foods
+- Stick to soft foods until the ulcers heal

-- Drink through a straw (especially acidic drinks like coffee, soda, and fruit juice)
+- Drink through a straw (especially acidic drinks like coffee, soda, and fruit juice) to prevent direct contact with the ulcer

 - Avoid chewing gum